 you will have SO MUCH FUN decorating this haunted Halloween Cookie House. the protein cookie recipe is sturdy, making a fun kid friendly party activity.

-With my October theme of Treats and Sweets, I first thought lentils would be the most difficult ingredient this month.
+With my October theme of Treats and Sweets, I first thought lentils would be the most difficult ingredient in this months recipe challenge.
 But…

 Almost immediately I had this idea of a protein cookie haunted house, and it instantly turned into the most fun week.